voytek-solutions/ansible-docker-weirdness/README.md

 fatal: [localhost]: FAILED! => {"changed": false, "msg": "Unsupported parameters for (make) module: enabled, name Supported parameters include: chdir, file, params, target"}
 	to retry, use: --limit @/build/ansible/playbooks/provision.retry
 ```

+## The Problem

+The "problem" is simple, when I run "make" using `docker run ...` make becomes
+pid 1 process, and Ansible thinks that "make" is the process manager, ergo "make"
+module should be used to satisfy the "service" task...

+## The Fix

+Go to "[the fix](the-fix)" folder to see how I provision docker images with ansible.